Mortichar/semi-modify-game-speed/README.md

 ***

 Thanks to everyone who writes scripts for Melvor and provides them to others!
 Many coders contributed to ideas here.

+### Bugs & Requests

+Notice a bug?
+Have an idea for something SEMI can do?

+You can post [here on the issues page of the SEMI repository](https://gitlab.com/aldousWatts/SEMI/-/issues), chat about it in the Melvor discord in the #scripting-and-extensions channel, and/or talk to AldousWatts or DanielRX.

 ### Alternative Installation